zhangyongshun/Project_Stereo/c++_code/SAD_SGM/README.md

 **main.cu**

-  main.cu includes path.h, and there are calculate mutual information cost functions and calculate disparity maps functions in main.cu, all the function have been noted in the cpp file.
+  main.cu includes path.h, and there are cost functions and calculate disparity maps functions in main.cu, all the function have been noted in the cpp file.

-  KITTI images are used in the program, and "devkit\cpp\io_disp.h" is used for generating error image.
+  "devkit\cpp\io_disp.h" is used for generating error image.

   INPUT: left calibrated image, right calibrated image.